 How to duplicate a complete PC via network

-measured in MB (MegaBytes) instead of GB.
-For today's discs approaching
+still were measured in MB (MegaBytes) instead of GB.
+For today's discs

-TerraBytes you'll need a sufficiently sized network: transferring TBs we're
+approaching TerraBytes you'll need a sufficiently sized network:

-talking about hours or days when using a 1 Gbit/s or 100 Mbit/s network.
+transferring TBs we're talking about hours or days when using a 1

-bigger partitions (e.g. like images on DVDs).
-For a pure system backup
+(e.g. like images on DVDs).
+For a pure system backup filesystem-aware

-filesystem-aware images like partimage, g4u, Norton Ghost or similar are
+images like partimage, g4u, Norton Ghost or similar are better due to

 In contrast to these DD still is superiour when it comes to creating a

 forensic image.
-Or when the ghoster doesn't recognize your file system,
+Or when the ghost doesn't recognize your file system,

 or similar.
 So here's how to do with on-board tools.

-won't do more than 2GB image size, so beware...
+do more than 2GB image size, so choose an appropriate file system type

 Requirements: